hzeller/digi-spherometer/calibration/README.md

 Any mechanical system build to dimensions will be slightly off from the desired dimensions.
-These inaccuracies might be small (if a CNC machine was used) or larger if hand-manufacturing was done.
-If we measure the final outcome, we can correct for that.
+These inaccuracies might be small (if a CNC machine was used) or larger if built by hand.
+If we measure the final outcome, we can correct for that as we can feed back the measured dimensions into the firmware.

 The dimension that is critical for correct measurements it the distance of the dial indicator tip to the edge of the circle spanned by the three